 - appetite loss

 Treatment for Addison’s disease will include hormone replacement medications.
 People can take a corticosteroid, such as hydrocortisone, to replace missing cortisol.
-They will take an oral tablet two or three times per day.
+They will take an oral tablet

 To replace aldosterone, a person can take fludrocortisone to help balance the amount of fluid and sodium in the body.